 It’s also important to make sure your checkout process is optimized to reduce shopping cart abandonment.
 Good news for WineDirect clients, we recently made a number of improvements to our checkout flow to do just that.
 You should also configure an automated email to send to people who add items to the cart, but don’t complete the purchase.

 You’ve mapped out your promotions and your website is ready to convert.
 Now it’s time to share your promos with your winery’s fans.
 Let’s start with email marketing, the best direct response tool to drive sales.
 For some offers, you may want to send the same message to all your subscribers.
 Ideally, however, you should segment your mailing list and send different versions to various groups.
-For example, you can target high spenders with a higher order value offer and low spenders with a lower threshold, like this example from Tank Garage:
+For example, you can target high spenders with a higher order value offer and low spenders with a lower threshold.

 Other segmentation ideas include: